tushar-sharma/tushar-sharma.github.io/_posts/2022-10-07-crossslot-keys-error-redis.md

 ## Solution 2

-We could simply use a python script if you dont want to modify your keys
+We could simply use a python library [redis](https://github.com/redis/redis-py), if you dont want to modify your keys

 <script src="https://gist.github.com/tushar-sharma/8873da1fe181ff7624be0d544310c560.js?file=conn.py"></script>